Why We Built Hearth & Story Around a Thematic Series for Each Year

 Questioning the Narratives Around Us

 "The Stories We Are Told" challenges students to think critically about the messages they receive from society about identity, class, and history.
-In this series, students read about young protagonists who question the status quo and the stories they’ve inherited—whether from their families, communities, or culture.
+In this series, students read about young protagonists who question the status quo and the stories they’ve inherited, whether from their families, communities, or cultures.
 Through these four novels, students will be inspired to think deeply about the stories that shape our world and how they might reimagine them for a better future.

 6th Grade: Better Together